gbdev/gbdev.github.io/website/guides/sgb_border.md

 **You should wait 4 frames between each packet and the next.** This gives the SGB BIOS a chance to receive a packet even if it is doing something else time-consuming.

-For an example of such routine, see this [code](https://github.com/zlago/violence-gbc/blob/11cfdb6ee8a35e042fa9712484d814e0961cea7c/src/sub.sm83#L413-L463) and the related Pan Docs entry: [SGB Command Packet on Pandocs](https://gbdev.io/pandocs/SGB_Command_Packet.html).
+For an example of such routine, see the related Pan Docs entry: [SGB Command Packet on Pandocs](https://gbdev.io/pandocs/SGB_Command_Packet.html).

 This guide glosses over a minor detail, as certain packets can be (albeit unccomon) more than 16 bytes.